Chicago Personal Injury Attorneys

 The essence of a personal injury claim is negligence.
 When another person, company, or even a governmental agency acts irresponsibly, others can get hurt.
 The injury is often physical, but it can also be psychological or emotional as well.

 “Negligence” is a legal term that means failure to exercise a proper level of care under the circumstances.
 Another way of putting it is failure to behave as a reasonably prudent person would.
-Negligence can be demonstrated through someone’s actions (like speeding or driving drunk) or through an omission (such as failing to remove a known hazard from one’s business property).
+Negligence can be demonstrated through someone’s actions (like speeding or driving drunk) or through omission (such as failing to remove a known hazard from one’s business property).

 Examples of Chicago Personal Injury Cases We Handle